-Discuss the different types of urinary incontinence you treat.
+Discuss the different types of urinary incontinence that pelvic floor PT can treat.

 Let's talk about stress urinary incontinence first.
 What is it, how does it present itself, and how is it different for women and men?